CityIf nearby

 Low-key mining capital, good food, few crowds

-This is an “if nearby” city.
-The historic center is handsome, the food is a real reason to come, and you can walk the whole thing in an afternoon with barely another tourist in sight.
-But there’s simply less to do here than in Guanajuato or Zacatecas up the road, both of which pack more drama into a smaller space.
-Treat San Luis Potosi as a satisfying one-nighter, not a base for a week.
+Here is the level read.
+This is an “if nearby” city, not a headline stop.
+The center is genuinely pleasant, the food is a real reason to detour, and you can see the whole core in an afternoon without dodging tour groups.
+But there is less to do here than in Guanajuato or Zacatecas up the road, both of which cram more theater into tighter streets.
+Come for a satisfying one or two nights, eat well, then move on.
+Don’t build a week around it and expect it to fill.

 Getting oriented